-We maintain our culture of safety and health by attracting, developing and retaining individuals and partners who share our commitment to operational excellence.
-We build relationships with our large contractor workforce and work together toward our goal of achieving a workplace free of fatalities and injuries, without fires, spills or explosions that can affect our people or our communities.
+We promote our safety and health culture by attracting, developing and retaining individuals and partners who share our commitment to operational excellence.
+The relationships we build with our large contractor workforce help to prevent fatalities, injuries, fires, spills or explosions that can affect our people or our communities.
 Our values to collaborate, take ownership, be bold and deliver results enable Marathon Oil to excel, but that’s only possible if our workforce is safe.

 How are we doing?

 Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.